yankovskiy/SilentNight/README.md

 SilentNight
 ===========
-Silent Night is a program for Android to automatically (on the schedule) on and off the sound/airplane mode on your device.
+Silent Night is a program for Android to automatically (on the schedule) on and off the sound on your device.

 Getting binary
 -----------